bradgillap/Informeshion/README.md

 - The user arrives to an event
 - The user has to know this access point exists with relevant information making this. **barrier one**
-- The user connects to the access point and then has to open know to opne a browser. **barrier two**
+- The user connects to the access point and then has to know, to open a browser. **barrier two**
 - The user retrieves relevant information and perhaps adds to the conveersation. **success**

 ## Goals